SHITIANYU-hue/SUMO-changing-lane-agent/README.md

 test.py to test model

-main_step.py to check with environment setup and visualization
+main_step.py to check with environment setup and visualization, which include different lane change controller or car following controller

 modified based on this repo: https://github.com/seolhokim/Mujoco-Pytorch